mahimac2006/Chaining/chaining_validation/Chaining_proof.md

 - Not claimed: a strict causal probability lift where triggering A increases the natural likelihood of reaching B under uncontrolled fuzzing.

----

-## Suggested presentation wording

-If you need one clear sentence for slides:

-> We established a reproducible staged chaining method in tcpdump where bug A
-> is used as a first-stage trigger and bug B is then reliably reached/crashed in
-> the same process, giving a practical multi-bug chain even when single-dispatch
-> natural chaining is sparse.
->>>>>>> 25cf953 (commit)